API

 The main advantages of CallerAPI

-- Simplification of calling microservices, using a single interface.
+- Simplification of calling microservices by using a single interface.

 - Reduction of code volume by unifying interaction methods.